Admission Policies and Procedures

-- Diagnostic Examination Students with an SAT score of 850 or above, or an ACT score of 16 or above are exempt from this exam to the degree program.
-Students who are unable to present this information shall take a diagnostic exam, the Test of Adult Basic Education (TABE).
-Students scoring below the 10th grade level will be required to take Basic Skills courses to improve their readiness for successful university work in a degree program.
-The language section of the TABE test will also be given to students enrolling in a career education diploma program that will include ENC 1101.
-Students will be informed in writing of their scores by the Registrar‘s Office.
+Students with an SAT score of 880 and an ACT score of 19 or above are exempt from this exam to the degree program.
+Students who are unable to present this information shall take a diagnostic exam.
+Students scoring low in the areas assessed (reading, English, math), will be required to take Basic Skills courses to improve their readiness for successful university work in a degree program.
+The language section of the diagnostic test will also be given to students enrolling in a career education / diploma program that will include ENC 1101 – English Composition I. Students will be informed in writing of their scores by the Registrar’s Office.
 Basic Skills courses do not earn university credit.

 - ESL Placement Test:

 Students enrolling for the English as a Second Language (ESL) program shall take an ESL placement test in order to join the program at the proper level.